nutiapps/aicovidvn115m/README.md

 ### Extra information

-1. Total training and making predictions is about 2 hours.
+1. Total training and making predictions is about 2 hours (Macbook Pro quad-core core i5)
 - feature extraction: `825.07 seconds`
 - single model evaluation: `380.57 seconds`

 2. To update and add the resnet-based for the next phase.

 3. To add references of related works/papers/competitions.

+4. To add colab link to reproduce

 ### References